 This paper focuses on an overview of the important issues that should be considered while migrating from an NFSv3 to NFSv4 environment.
 Throughout, there are practical suggestions (Action:) about what to look out for.
 The paper assumes that the reader is familiar with the features and major differences between NFSv3 and NFSv4.
-If you are unfamiliar with NFSv4, it's recommended that you refer to one of the excellent NFSv4 descriptions available on the leading vendors' websites or the NFS Version 4 Protocol Technical Paper TR-3085.
+If you are unfamiliar with NFSv4, it's recommended that you refer to one of the excellent NFSv4 descriptions available on the leading vendors' websites.
 A subsequent SNIA white paper will deal with implementing NFSv4.1.